philipturner/metal-benchmarks/README.md

 | Fast EXP2_32 + DIV32 | 8.72 |
 | Fast LOG2_32 + DIV32 | 9.68 |
 | Fast EXP2_32 + RINT32 + FADD32 | 10.46 |

-> \* There seems to be some kind of "mode thrashing" in the EXP2/LOG2 unit.
-Overhead decreases with 3 of

 </details>